Go to Homepage

 Hiring gear: You can hire all the things you need for the trek - warm sleeping bags, coats, jackets, gloves, and so on.
 In most of the stores the equipment is in really good condition, and it will be a waste of money to buy those things solely for the trek.
 It is recommended to hire equipment in Pokhara.
 There are plenty of shops that rent trekking gear in the "lake side" area of Pokhara.

 Money: It is almost impossible to exchange money during the trek.
 Change money at banks in Kathmandu or Pokhara, or try moneychangers who offer marginally better rates.
 Take enough Nepalese rupees with you on the trail.
-US$1=NRs64.
+The exchange rate is roughly US$1=NRs106.

 Season: From late September until the end of December you will find the best views and most reliable weather.
 March and April are also popular trekking months, though they can be very wet.